How do I Create a Secure Form?

 While Formsite follows best practices and makes security a priority, transmitting and storing data will still carry some inherent risk.
 Due to this, we have procedures to enact should a breach occur.
 In addition to the monitoring and alerting systems mentioned above, our procedures also include contacting account holders by email or placing notices on our main website or within each account, as needed.
 We also maintain support round-the-clock to communicate with our users and address further questions and concerns.

 Formsite offers many advanced features and functionality.
 Therefore, security of your data also relies upon your responsible usage.
 We provide many features, as noted above, to help protect your data.
-Responsible usage includes, but is not limited to, keeping your passwords and sensitive account information safe, publishing secure form links, and handling your published results data safely.
-Any data you distribute should be as limited in scope as possible, and use relevant security features, such as password protection, where possible.
-In addition, your data security also relies upon the security of any devices or networks that you use to access your Formsite account and data.
+Responsible usage includes, but is not limited to, keeping your passwords and sensitive account information safe and handling your results data safely.
+Any data you distribute should be as limited in scope as possible and use relevant security features, such as password protection, where possible.
+In addition, your data security also relies upon the security of any devices or networks you use to access your Formsite account and data.
 This includes keeping your computer or device up to date with security patches, enforcing user security standards, and storing and deleting downloaded files safely.
 For more information on the responsibilities of using Formsite, also see our Terms & Conditions.

 Due to our large and varied user base, requests for further specific details or custom security assessments may require a certain level of service.
 You may also see more details about the features included with each level of service on our pricing page or detailed pricing page.
 For large existing or potential accounts, we also offer several additional Enterprise services, including White Label and HIPAA Compliant services.